jonathanlocke/jonathanlocke.github.io/published/broadcaster.md

 Each of these classes listens to errors from components it uses and broadcasts problems to its own listeners.

+#### Code

-The simplified *Broadcaster/Listener* design pattern discussed above is available in its entirety in *kivakit-kernel* and is used throughout [KivaKit](https://www.kivakit.org) for messaging between components.
+The simplified *Broadcaster / Listener* design pattern discussed above is available in its entirety in *kivakit-kernel* and is used throughout [KivaKit](https://www.kivakit.org) for messaging between components:

     <dependency>
         <groupId>com.telenav.kivakit</groupId>